How to get involved? Watch the video introduction to European Spaces of Culture.

-On 30 September and 1 October 2019, the first Creative Lab brought together representatives from the ten pre-selected project teams.
-They discussed among themselves and with experts how their proposed idea can be elaborated further to be presented as pilot project and how to include monitoring and evaluation (M&E) schemes to bring forward their application.
+The Creative Labs bring together representatives from the pre-selected project teams.
+In September 2019, representatives from the ten pre-selected project teams discussed among themselves and with experts how their proposed idea can be elaborated further to be presented as pilot project and how to include monitoring and evaluation (M&E) schemes to bring forward their application.

 Paula Matos da Costa (Embassy of Portugal in Guinea Bissau, left) and Yemisi Mokuolu.